 Spotting these signs can save you a great deal of money by catching the problems early.
 Damaged residential roofing can lead to interior and structural damage in the home.
 Keeping it in good repair will extend its life and protect your home.

-- Sagging – A sagging roof is usually a sign of age or a problem in the rafters.
-Either way, this is a critical symptom that should be remedied immediately.
+- Sagging – A sagging residential roof is usually a sign of age or a problem in the rafters.

-- Daylight Shining Through the Roof – Your roof should provide a tight seal on your home.
+- Daylight Shining Through – Your roof should provide a tight seal on your home.
 If you can see daylight shining through, there is definitely a problem that should be looked at.

-- Damage Around Roof Fixtures – The areas around roof fixtures, like pipes, chimneys, and vents are often susceptible to damage.
-When caught early, these minor issues can usually be repaired before further damage is done.
+- Damage Around Fixtures – The areas around fixtures, like pipes, chimneys, and vents are often susceptible to damage.

 - Storm Damage – Anytime you experience a strong storm in your area, it’s a good idea to have the roof inspected for damage, punctures, and lifting.